 California is second only to Florida in terms of its theme parks; Disneyland Resort is just a 30-minute drive from Los Angeles and Universal Studios is even closer.
 Whether you want to relive your favourite Disney films or experience a ride based on your favourite blockbuster, Los Angeles has fun taken care of for children and adults alike!

 With the Californian sun delivering enviable temperatures throughout the year, you’ll probably want to visit the beach at least once during your stay.
 Look no further than Santa Monica, a vibrant city lying just 30 minutes away on the Pacific Coast, boasting beautiful beaches and pleasant pedestrianized streets.
 To soak up the atmosphere, start at Santa Monica Pier and make your way along the boardwalk, passing Santa Monica Beach and the renowned Muscle Beach before ending up at Venice Beach, where street performers and quirky shops populate the streets.

 Los Angeles is not known for its culinary achievements, but that doesn’t mean there isn’t plenty of good food to choose from.
 The city has thousands of restaurants offering food from every corner of the globe and catering to every dietary requirement, with a remarkable range of vegan restaurants.

-For a typically Hollywood touch of stardom head to the Rainbow Bar & Grill which was once frequented by famous rockers such as John Lennon, Jim Morrison and Elvis Presley, or go for drinks at the Viper Room, a club previously owned by Johnny Depp.
-Pink’s Hot Dogs is L.A’s most famous hot dog stand and has been visited by a number of film stars - the food is considered overrated by some but the stand is a Hollywood institution.
+For a typically Hollywood touch of stardom head to the Rainbow Bar & Grill which was once frequented by famous rockers such as John Lennon, Jim Morrison and Elvis Presley, or go out for drinks at the Viper Room, a club previously owned by Johnny Depp.
+Pink’s Hot Dogs is L.A’s most famous hot dog stand and has been visited by a number of film stars – the food is considered overrated by some but the stand is a Hollywood institution.